CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

-\textbf{Impact of Dual Attribute Prediction (DAP).} The results in \cref{tab:ablation_study_main} show that VAP and TAP are complementary, making the CLIP-DAP model perform the best.
-To further verify the effectiveness of our DAP, we re-implement the following methods: LSTM-based TopDown \cite{anderson2018bottom} whose decoder consists of an attention LSTM and a language LSTM and Transformer-based ARB and NACF \cite{yang2021non} whose encoders are different from ours.
-Note that all these methods are trained with our own settings, which may not be their best options.
-The results in \cref{tab:other_methods_with_DAP} demonstrate that our proposed DAP is adaptable to methods with different architectures and decoding algorithms.
-We note that the improvement on NACF is relatively small, which is probably because NACF already uses multiple training objectives, making the trade-off between different tasks more knotty.

-\textbf{Qualitative results.} \cref{fig:qualitative_examples} presents three examples to illustrate the difference between CLIP-Base's and CLIP-DAP's generated captions.
-We can see that while CLIP-Base describes the main event of videos accurately, CLIP-DAP can capture more details, \ie, ``plate'' in (a), ``models'' in (b), and ``restaurant'' in (c).
-We note that CLIP-DAP mistakes the woman in (c) as a man.
+\textbf{Qualitative results.} Fig.~\ref{fig:qualitative_examples} presents three examples to illustrate the difference between CLIP-Base's and CLIP-DCD's generated captions.
+We can see that while CLIP-Base describes the main event of videos accurately, CLIP-DCD can capture more details, \ie{}, ``plate'' in (a), ``models'' in (b), and ``restaurant'' in (c).
+We note that CLIP-DCD mistakes the woman in (c) as a man.
 One reason might be that it is difficult to recognize the woman from behind.
 Another reason might be that the language model is biased by the imbalanced training data, where the word ``man'' is more frequent than ``woman''.
-However, given the video-based predicted attributes (\ie, VAP's results) of CLIP-DAP below each example, we can see that there is a great potential to use the predicted attributes to polish the captioning results of CLIP-DAP, \eg, ``white plate'' in (a), ``fashion show'' in (b), and ``Asian woman (lady)'' in (c).
+However, given the video-based detected concepts (\ie{}, VCD's results) of CLIP-DCD below each example, we can see that there is a great potential to use the detected concepts to polish the captioning results of CLIP-DCD, \eg{}, ``white plate'' in (a), ``fashion show'' in (b), and ``Asian woman (lady)'' in (c).